Alecks20/alecks20/README.md

-# Hello there! 👋
+# Greetings!!👋
-Im a self-taught developer/programmer located in Australia with a passion for computers and the internet.
+Im a self-taught Australian developer with a passion for computers and the internet.
 I specialize in server/system administration, linux, networking and programming.

-## Skills/Experience 🌍
+# Things I'm familiar with 🛠️
 [![A](https://skillicons.dev/icons?i=linux,docker,github,nginx,cloudflare,markdown,python,mongo,html,css)](https://skillicons.dev)